scriptPilot/app-framework/DOCUMENTATION.md

 1. Upload the latest build folder `www/build-<version>` to your web server
 2. Upload `www/.htaccess` file to your web server, replace old version
-3. For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.
+3. For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server

 Deployment to Firebase Hosting Service